lam771994/Analysis-of-My-Runkeeper-Fitness-Data/README.md

 ```
 [![Screenshot-2020-09-11-at-2-14-43-PM.png](https://i.postimg.cc/zGMBs1Gb/Screenshot-2020-09-11-at-2-14-43-PM.png)](https://postimg.cc/xXvnmhHn)

 :point_right: There are 234 data and 14 columns of data.

-:point_right: 'Non-Null Count' means number of items in the specific column that are not null.
+:point_right: 'Non-Null Count' means number of items in the specific column that are not zero/empty.

 :point_right: 'Dtype' means the data types.
               Object: text or mixed numeric and non-numeric values.
               float64: decimal numbers.